ucla-oarc-web/WebBlocks/README.md

 ''(!) denotes an advanced feature that should likely never be called individually''

-The configuration file `Rakefile-configure.rb` may be modified to change a number of properties about the build including the packages, the final build destination and the commands for various executables.
+The WebBlocks build process is highly configurable.
+By default, you may define configuration settings within `Rakefile-config.rb`.
+A full list of all properties and their default values is available within `rake/config.rb`.

 In some cases, it may make sense to specify a configuration file in a different location, such as it WebBlocks is checked out as a submodule of a larger